eclipse-tractusx/tractus-x-umbrella/charts/tx-data-provider/README.md

 EDC requires connection to HashiCorp Vault and Manage Identity Wallet.
 These have to be configured for the dataprovider to be operative.

-The Chart can be used as dataprovider by setting `submodelservers.enabled`, `digital-twin-registry.enabled` and `seedTestdata` to `false`.
+The Chart can be used as dataprovider by setting `simple-data-backend.enabled`, `digital-twin-registry.enabled` and `seedTestdata` to `false`.

 ## Testdata seeding